AAyinkx/Week-11-Reddit-Clone-Assignment/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+**## Week11 Assignment Reflection**

+- With the deployment I started off by reading all of the instructions in the README as well as the OAuth documentation and the video on Moodle.
+Once i knew what everything did, it was much easier to follow the instructions through a second time and get my vercel deployment working